-A standard plan is solely calculated using the balance of your loans (and not your income).
-You can opt to extend the payment period with an extended repayment plan, which extends the duration of the loan to up to 25 years.
+A standard plan is solely calculated using the balance of your loans (not your income).
+You can opt to extend the payment period with an extended repayment plan, which extends the loan to up to 25 years.

 How long it will take to pay off your medical school debt will depend on which type of plan you select and your salary.
 (If you have a higher salary, your monthly payments will be higher, and the loan will be paid faster.)

 Under both ICR and IBR, it is unlikely that a practicing doctor’s loans would last the full 25 years.
-If you have loans from after July 1, 2014, your loans are loans forgiven after 20 years on an IBR plan.
+If you have loans from after July 1, 2014, any remaining balance is to be forgiven after 20 years on an IBR plan.

-Pay As You Earn (PAYE):
+Pay As You Earn

 PAYE bases monthly payments on 10% of your discretionary income.
 The repayment term is up to 20 years.

-Revised Pay As You Earn (REPAYE):
+Revised Pay As You Earn

-Public Student Loan Forgiveness:
+Public Student Loan Forgiveness

 Refinancing Medical School Debt

-With the average medical school debt pushing $200,000, you might be wondering if there’s anything else you can do to relieve some of the burden.
+With the median medical school debt load hovering around $200,000, you might be wondering if there’s anything else you can do to relieve some of the burden.

-Student loan refinancing, which is essentially swapping out your existing school loan(s) with one new, lower-interest rate loan, is done through a private lender, not the government.
+Student loan refinancing, which is essentially replacing your existing school loans with one new loan that has a lower interest rate, is done through a private lender, not the government.